Automations

 Choosing a trigger

-• Manual / API - runs only when you queue it on demand through Buildprint's public REST API, MCP server, or manually through the UI.
+• Manual / API: runs only when queued on demand from the UI, public REST API, or MCP.

-• Live deployed - fires whenever a new version of your app is deployed to live.
+• Live deployed: fires when a new version is deployed to live.

-• Branch merged - fires when a branch is merged.
-Includes the source and target branch as parameters.
+• Branch merged: fires when a branch is merged.

-• Branch created - fires when a new branch is created.
-Includes the new branch as a parameter.
+• Branch created: fires when a branch is created.

-• Branch removed - fires when a branch is deleted.
-Includes the removed branch as a parameter.
+• Branch removed: fires when a branch is removed.

-Branch-based triggers expose parameters like the branch name and ID that you can use in your actions.
 Manual / API, Live deployed, and Recurring triggers do not expose branch parameters.
-See the Actions article for details on template parameters.

 Adding actions